The first thing I do each morning is to fire up the computer and see anything that happened overnight, either on social media or by email.

 This morning, a friend of mine had posted a story he'd picked up from the BBC.
 Some pharmacy (in the UK) had issued a chap with the wrong meds, the chap subsequently died.
 The same thing once happened to me, except I check all my meds, so noticed the mistake before I'd even opened the box.

-The error was with Downton Pharmacy.
+The error was with my local pharmacy.
 Somebody had picked the wrong drugs.
 Somebody else had then checked those wrong drugs, and signed them off anyway.
 Having designed many banking systems, I am very familiar with four-eyed processes.

 When I spoke to the pharmacy, their excuse was that they were very sorry, but the staff were soooo hard-worked and always in a hurry.